Welcome to Owasco Lake

 The primary goal of this project is to substantially reduce erosion throughout the watershed ditch network.
 Less erosion means less sediment flowing into tributaries and Owasco Lake.

-Prevent the Spread of Invasive Species:
+Prevent the Spread of Invasive Species

 The Inspection and Protection Division works to help prevent the spread of invasive species throughout the Finger Lakes.
 Signs provided by the Finger Lakes Institute were placed at boat launches throughout Owasco Lake to raise awareness of the Clean, Drain, and Dry protocol for boaters.
 These signs will help enforce watercraft inspections and help protect the Finger Lakes.

-Articles by OLWIPD:
+A Selection of Articles by OLWIPD:

 by Walt Aikman, PhD